guardian/commercial/docs/migration/migration.md

 This document details requirements for moving code from Frontend to commercial-core.

 ## Entrance Requirements
+Modules should only be migrated from Frontend if they meet the following criteria:

 - Side-effect free code whereever possible
 - Split logic where required to keep code side-effect free